Drupal e-Commerce Module Advanced Use

 Within Administer > E-Commerce configuration, there is now a new section for Shipping.
 (Oddly, FedEx is not listed.)

-Each shipping method has its own required information, and we won't go into those details here.
+Each shipping method has its own required information, and I won't go into those details here.
 After you have chosen the shipping methods you want available to your customers, click on the Products link, and designate what types of products you want to associate with the particular shipper, and then what classes of shipping services.

 This tutorial, and its prequel, should together be sufficient to assist any reader in developing a virtual store using Drupal and the e-Commerce module, and also show how easy it is to do so.